iam28th/SDE/README.md

 Monte-Carlo simulation is a computational algorithm that relies on random sampling to obtain numerical result.
 Pseude-random numbers obtained from Numpy generator were used to simulate randomness

 ## System requirements
-Most of the project (except population dynamics modelling) was implemented in Python using laptop with the following resources:
+Most of the project (except population dynamics modelling) was implemented using laptop with the following resources:
 Intel(R) Core(TM) i5-8300H CPU @ 2.30Ghz, 8GB RAM, Windows 10

 Python and libraries: